 - write ‘Ibid.’ (meaning the same) in the footnote instead of the formatted source details if two or more consecutive footnotes are referencing the same source

-- write ‘et al.’ (meaning and others) in the footnote instead of the authors’ names when there are four or more authors to the source being referenced
+- write ‘et al.’ (meaning and others) in the footnote instead of the authors’ names when there are four or more authors to the source being reference

-Congratulations on finishing this short course on adding Chicago footnotes.
-Consider unlocking and completing our Lesson 2 Worksheet to check your understanding of this content.
-Then perhaps visit our short courses on referencing source in Chicago and writing Chicago bibliographies to expand your knowledge of this style of referencing.
+Congratulations on finishing this short reader on adding Chicago footnotes.
+Consider unlocking and completing our Chapter 2 Worksheet to check your understanding of this content.
+Then perhaps visit our short readers on referencing source in Chicago and writing Chicago bibliographies to expand your knowledge of this style of referencing.